Medical Insurance for International Students

 I am currently covered by Guard.me@SFU plan (or another private medical insurance plan) and I have never applied for BC MSP.
 My study permit is expiring soon and I applied to extend my study permit but given the processing times my application will not be processed before my current Guard.me@SFU plan expires.
 What can I do to ensure I have medical insurance while I wait?

 If your policy is valid, you are covered for all new and emergent conditions and medically necessary treatment, including COVID-19.
 You can confirm the dates of your coverage on your guard.me ID Card.
-If you are currently covered by guard.me@SFU plan, please note if you have started in the Fall and your current coverage will expire on December 31, 2020.
+If you are currently covered by guard.me@SFU plan, please note if you have started in the Spring 2021 term and your current coverage will expire on April 30, 2021.
 More information about guard.me@SFU including COVID-19 updates can be found on the guard.me@SFU website.

-Note that all British Columbia residents (including study permit holders) are required to enroll with the British Columbia Medical Services Plan (MSP), BC’s provincial primary medical insurance plan.
-If you have not yet applied for MSP please visit the MSP website to apply.
+Note that all British Columbia residents (including study permit holders) are required to enroll with the British Columbia Medical Services Plan (BC MSP), BC’s provincial primary medical insurance plan.
+If you have not yet applied for BC MSP please visit the MSP website to apply.

 If you are insured by guard.me@SFU and are sick you are able to access mobileDOCTOR by guard.me for consultation with a doctor from your home.
 You need to have your policy number as well as a list of your symptoms and how long you have had them to speak with a doctor.
 For more information visit the guard.me@SFU website.

-If you are covered by MSP, you can access the COVID 19 consultation site for BC residents at Maple website.
-Be prepared with your MSP Card as well as a list of your symptoms and how long you have had them, and your travel history.
+If you are covered by BC MSP, you can access the COVID 19 consultation site for BC residents at Maple website.
+Be prepared with your BC MSP Card as well as a list of your symptoms and how long you have had them, and your travel history.